knpuniversity/javascript/knpu/ep3-webpack/visualizer.md

 `stats.json`.
 Check out that file: it has details about errors, warnings, and endless information about the assets.

 Sweet!
-Now: back at the browser!
+Now: back to the browser!
 Click the box to load our `stats.json`.

 Wow!
 A donut!
 It looks delicious!
 Apparently, 97.6% of our delicious donut...
 I mean 97.6% of our code is coming from stuff in `node_modules`.
 Only this *tiny* portion